stephenlawson/RichmondYorkies/README.md

 ### What I learned

 I learned a lot about the Django web framework and initializing and maintaining a Linux server for this application.
 There was also a lot I learned about AWS and the many serves it has to offer.
 Bootstrap was also a big help in making the templating much easier.
+I also learned how to make a dynamic light/dark mode changer utilizing JS to easily switch the color pallet but now the colors of images.

 ### Continued development